 As the Friday rolled around we packed up the vans and headed off down to the Channel Tunnel.
-After an overnight drive, a blown tyre and some dodgy directions from Ben, our group finally rolled into the Abbey Lakes complex.
-Myself and Ben arrived very early in the morning, around 3am, and tried to get a few hours of sleep in the van to no avail.
-As soon as first light arrived we spotted an opportunity to hedge our bets by having a sneak around Heron Lake at first light before the rest of our group arrived, a decision which ultimately turned the week into a productive one for myself and Ben.
-We walked around the lake at around 6 am and there was little sign of action, anglers tucked in there Bivvy’s and dry unhooking mats all around.
+After an overnight drive, a blown tyre and some bad direction giving from Ben, our group finally rolled into the Abbey Lakes complex.
+We arrived very early in the morning, around 3 am, and tried to get a few hours of sleep in the van to no avail.
+As soon as the first light arrived we spotted an opportunity to hedge our bets by having a sneak around Heron Lake at first light before the rest of our group arrived, a decision which ultimately turned the week into a productive one for myself and Ben.
+We walked around the lake at around 6 am and there was little sign of action, anglers tucked in their Bivvies and dry unhooking mats all around.